lazy-eggplant/vs.templ/docs/syntax.md

 > [!WARNING]
 > While all core features have been implemented, documentation efforts are still ongoing.

-`vs.templ` uses special elements and attributes to define which actions the preprocessor should perform.
+_vs.templ_ uses special elements and attributes to define actions for the preprocessor to perform.
-These XML entities are scoped under the namespace `s` by default, but the user can set up a custom one as well.
+These XML entities are scoped with the prefix determined by the URI _vs.templ_.
+Conventionally, the prefix used is `s`, but users can set up their own.
-Please, notice that pugixml on which vs.templ is based does not have a full understanding of XML and namespaces are not covered.
+Please, notice that _pugixml_, on which _vs.templ_ is based, does not have a full understanding of XML, and namespaces are in the list of features not covered.
-As such, they only operate as fancy prefixes at this scale.
+As such, this preprocessor will not really perform any actual validation, if not for its own prefix.

 ## Expressions

-Several of the attributes introduced by `vs.templ` accept expressions and not just simple literal values.
+Most of the attributes introduced by _vs.templ_ accept expressions, and not just simple literal values.
-Expression can are used to access elements and attributes of the data XML, in addition to represent native types like integers or strings.
+Expression can are used to access elements and attributes from the data source, or they can represent native types like _integers_, _floats_ and _strings_.
-Their definition and usage is purposefully restricted to prevent arbitrary code to be run.
+Their definition and usage is purposefully restricted, to prevent the execution of arbitrary code.
-A full list of feasible expression types:
+This is a full list of all expression types:

-- Empty expression, generally representing errors
+- **Empty** expression, a pseudo-value often used to represent errors
-- String, automatically assigned from expressions starting with `#` (the prefix `#` is skipped and not part of the final string)
+- **String**, automatically assigned from expressions starting with `#` (the prefix `#` is skipped and not part of the final string)
-- Integers (base 10), automatically assigned from expressions starting with a digit, `+`, `-` or `.`
+- **Integers** (base 10), automatically assigned from expressions starting with a digit, `+`, `-` or `.`
-- Floating point numbers, like integers but always ending with `f`
+- **Floating point numbers**, like integers but always ending with `f`
-- Paths, of which three forms exists:
+- **Paths**, of which few forms exists:
-  - those starting with `$`.
-This special symbol is used to mark the nearest recorded node from the data XML being visited, or root if none.
   - Paths with arbitrary prefix `{var-name}` where `var-name`is searched for and resolved from the symbols' stack.
 They can only appear as the first token.
+  - Those starting with `$`.
+This special symbol is used to mark the nearest recorded node from the data XML being visited, or root if none.
+It is a shorthand for `{$}`.
   - Absolute paths starting from the root, with prefix `/`.
+  - Paths starting with `~`, an attribute rooted on `{$}`.

 Path expressions will continue with one or more tokens `/`-terminated representing the tag name being visited.
 If terminated with `~prop-name` the relevant attribute is selected.